tizhad/tree-generator/README.md

    node index.js
    ```

-4. For seeing the UI, enter into the frontend directory, open the Tree.htm then click on your favourite browser in the top right side of the file.
+4. You can see the UI by opening the Tree.html file in the frontend directory, then clicking on your favorite browser in the top right corner.

 ## Usage